codeforgeek/sweet-lstat/README.md

 Example:

 <code>
-var errdetail = require('slstat')
+var errdetail = require('slstat');
 console.log(errdetail.getErrorFromNum(13).msg);
-// outputs "Permission is denied for one of the directories in the path."
 </code>

+Output: "Permission is denied for one of the directories in the path."

 getErrorFromCode(code)